Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Bases syntax.md

 ### Dates and durations

-Dates represent a specific date, or a date and time depending on the function used to create them, or that type that has been assigned to the [[Properties|property]].
+Dates represent a specific date, or a date and time depending on the function used to create them, or that type that has been assigned to the [[Eigenschaften|property]].

 - To construct a date, use the `date` function, for example `date("2025-01-01 12:00:00")`
 - To modify a date, add or remove a duration, for example `now() + "1 hour"` or `today() + "7d"`